 Once enrolled into the study, the participants will be clinically monitored following standard clinical practice in the eye with nAMD.
 The standard of care in the NHS for patients newly diagnosed with nAMD is regular (approximately every 8 weeks) assessment and treatment as required.
 At each follow up clinic visit VA, clinical signs on fundus, comments on the OCT appearance, self reported function and Amsler [index tests that are performed in the EDNA study eye] will be extracted.
 A FFA (reference standard assessment) will be triggered if any of the index tests are positive (see flow chart).
 Following this a clinical diagnosis of the presence of nAMD in the study eye will be made.
 If nAMD is diagnosed the patient will be clinically monitored and treated as per local clinical practice.
+If nAMD is not detected (negative or indeterminate FFA and clinical diagnosis is NOT neovascular), the patient will continue to be monitored for EDNA.

 At M 18 a study visit which will occur if the participant remains in the study by virtue of not having experienced a neovascular event in the EDNA study eye, all tests undertaken at baseline along with an FFA will be performed with subsequent clinical diagnosis of the presence of nAMD in the study eye.
 Similarly, at M 36 a study exit visit which will occur if the participant remains in the study by virtue of not having experienced a neovascular event in the EDNA study eye during the entire period of follow up, all the tests recorded at baseline along with an FFA will be performed.
+These study visits can take place within a 2 month time window either side of the exact due date.